kivy/pyobjus/docs/source/pyobjus_ios.rst

 This can take some time.

-You can build you UI with kivy framework, and access to device hardware using pyobjus.
+You can build your UI with kivy framework, and access to device hardware using pyobjus.
 So, let see one simple example of this.
 Note that tutorial how to use kivy-ios exists on kivy-ios official documentation, but here I will make another one, with focus on pyobjus.

 Let we first make one simple example of using pyobjus with kivy.::